How to Share Videos Privately Online With a Secure Platform

 - Viewers using a single sign-on to log into a company account can view

-For internal training videos that will be consumed only by employees on-site at your offices, sharing to viewers at a specific IP or at a specific IP with a password may be ideal.
-But if you’re trying to share an internal training video with employees working remotely, you may need to share your videos using password protection or links.
+For example, internal training videos that will be consumed only by employees on-site at your offices could be shared with viewers with a specific IP address and a password may be ideal.

 If you’re sharing an incredibly sensitive video full of privileged information, such as a how-to video on using an internal company system, you obviously want access to be much more limited than if you were just sharing a video of an all-hands meeting full of announcements and accolades.

-Some questions to ask yourself when determining how high a level of security your video may require include:
+Some questions to ask yourself to determine what level of security your video may require to include:

 - How great of an impact would there be on your business if the video leaked?